GIScience/gis-training-resource-center/content/Wiki/en_qgis_single_symbol_wiki.md

 __🔙[Back to Homepage](/content/intro.md)__

-By default, QGIS visualizes all layers in the `Single symbol` setting.
-This means all the features of a layer are visualised the same.
-In this setting, you can change many parameters like colour or opacity __but you can not classify any data!__
+- By default, QGIS visualizes all layers in the `Single symbol` setting.
+-  This means all the features of a layer are visualised the same.
+- In this setting, you can change many parameters like colour or opacity __but you can not classify any data!__

-<video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Single_symbol_video.mp4"></video>

 __To adjust the style of a layer...__
 - Right-click on your layer